AIHubDocs/en/assets/RVC/Cloud/EasyGUI.md

 - Its strongest points are its active maintenance & that it holds the simplicity of Mainline.

 - The Colab offers two ways to use it, with or without the UI.
-The latter being available **only** for Pro tier users.
+The first one being ideal for newbies.
 ‎
 #### Pros & Cons :icon-tasklist:
 ==- *Learn more*
 !!! *The pros & cons are subjective to your necessities.*
 !!!
 ||| ✔️ **PROS**
-- Very complete
 - Active maintenance
 - UI version
+- Automatic model upload
 - Feature to save model to HF
 ||| ❌ **CONS**
 - Has less features
 - No <u>[Mangio-Crepe</u>](https://aihubdocs.github.io/en/rvc/resources/inference-settings/#pitch-extraction-algorithm)
-- Manual model upload
 - Usage limit for free users
 |||
 ===